Anushka-shukla/Anushka-shukla/README.md

 ## Hey there, I'm Anushka

-- 🌱 I’m currently learning Blockchain for my major project and preparing DSA.
+- 🌱 I’m currently learning Blockchain and preparing DSA.
 - 👨‍💻 You can read about me here
 - 📝 Sometimes I write blogs on [Medium](https://medium.com/@shuklaannushka), if you like them don't hesitate to hit the clap :grin:.